for the TR-808

 toggle switches.
 The pushbutton reverses the bit produced by the

-This memory system is now available with a two or four channel Dynamic Bank Switching (DBS) system, which is not shown in these photos.
+This memory system is now available with a two or four channel Dynamic Bank Switching (DBS) system.
 This enables externally applied audio or CV signals, via

-3.5mm sockets on the left side of the machine, to alter which of the 32 memory banks is selected.
+3.5mm sockets on the right side of the machine, to alter which of the 32 memory banks is selected.
 This means that the internal sequencer